miracleezekiel/verilink-crm-analysis/README.md

 ---

-## 🎥 Project Walkthrough
+## 🎥 Solution Demonstration

-Watch the complete walkthrough of this project, where I demonstrate the full customer success workflow from CRM configuration through SQL analysis and AI-powered workflow automation.
+Watch the complete walkthrough of this Solution Demonstration, where I demonstrate the full customer success workflow from CRM configuration through SQL analysis and AI-powered workflow automation.

 The walkthrough includes: